 2.2.7.
-District Bookkeeper
+District Accounting Assistant

-A part-time District Bookkeeper may be hired by the District Personnel Committee, if needed.
+A part-time District Accounting Assistant may be hired by the District Personnel Committee, if needed.
 The person holding this position is not required to be a Rotarian and is not an officer of the District.
+The District Personnel Committee is responsible for hiring, evaluating, determining compensation, and termination of the District Accounting Assistant in consultation with the Treasurer.

-The duties of the bookkeeper will be outlined in the job description, and will include providing bookkeeping support to the Finance Committee, District Treasurer, and District Administrator.
-Day-to-day, the bookkeeper will be directed and supervised by the District Treasurer and District Administrator.
+The duties of the role will be outlined in the job description, and will include providing accounting support to the Finance Committee, District Treasurer, District Governor, and District Administrator.
+Day-to-day, the assistant will be directed and supervised by the District Treasurer.